LLNL/Caliper/README.md

 [![Coverage](https://img.shields.io/codecov/c/github/LLNL/Caliper/master.svg)](https://codecov.io/gh/LLNL/Caliper)

 Caliper is a program instrumentation and performance measurement framework.
-It is designed as a performance analysis toolbox in a library, allowing one to bake performance analysis capabilities directly into applications and activate them at runtime.
+It is a performance analysis toolbox in a library, allowing one to bake performance analysis capabilities directly into applications and activate them at runtime.

 Caliper can be used for lightweight always-on profiling or advanced